Hidden depths in the local Universe: The Stellar Stream Legacy Survey: Outlook and comparison with cosmological simulations

 In the previous sections we have described the ideas and techniques of our new {\it Stellar Stream Legacy Survey} and we have shown proof-of-concept results for 24 new stellar streams detected in the local Universe.
-In this section, we discuss how the depth, coverage and uniformity of the full survey dataset can be exploited to address two key methodological and scientific problems related to stellar streams that we plan to undertake in future: morphological classification and comparison to cosmological simulations.
+In this section, we discuss how the depth, coverage and uniformity of the full survey dataset can be exploited to address two key methodological and scientific problems related to stellar streams that we plan to undertake in future: automatic detection of stellar streams, morphological classification and comparison to cosmological simulations.